thinkinglabs/thinkinglabs.github.io/_drafts/beyond-shades-of-conways-law-strategy.md

 Uncertainty simply means the absence of information.

 When an organisation lacks the required information to execute a task, it must acquire that information during the task execution, triggering repeated, real-time decision-making.
-The more uncertainty, the greater the amount of decision-making, the more information needs to be processed.
-Because, organisations only have a limited capacity to process information, variations in organisation structures are simply different mechanisms to make more decisions about unanticipated events, to manage uncertainty and handle greater complexity (Galbraith, 1977).
+The more uncertainty, the greater the amount of decision-making, and the more information needs to be processed.
+Because organisations only have a limited capacity to process information, variations in organisational structures are simply different mechanisms to make more decisions about unanticipated events, to manage uncertainty and handle greater complexity (Galbraith, 1977).

-When uncertainty is low, traditional mechanisms — such as, hierarchies of authority, standardised runbooks for anticipated situations, bringing decision points to where the work happens, and setting team goals aligned with organisational goals for decentralised decision-making — work fine (Galbraith, 1977).
+When uncertainty is low, traditional mechanisms — such as hierarchies of authority, standardised runbooks for anticipated situations, bringing decision points to where the work happens, and setting team goals aligned with organisational goals for decentralised decision-making — work fine (Galbraith, 1977).
 But when an organisation attempts to reorganise around a complex, highly coupled legacy system — which is what the [Inverse Conway's Manoeuvre](#the-inverse-conways-manoeuvre-the-greenfield-assumption) undertakes — uncertainty goes through the roof.
 Teams encounter constant unanticipated situations or problems that standard procedures, such as runbooks, cannot handle.
 Galbraith terms these *exceptions* — decisions that cannot be made locally and bubble up the hierarchy of leadership.
 As task uncertainty rises, more unresolved decisions bubble up to leadership for guidance.
 This sheer volume of exceptions overloads the hierarchy.

 When facing information overload, organisations have two fundamental strategic design choices (Galbraith, 1973):